Focusing on What God Wants Us to Do

 The watchmen, the trumpet, and Our deliverance

-God’s commandment to watch is well articulated, so that everyone can understand it: we are suppose to be watching, and noticing what God is doing.
+God’s commandment to be watching is well documented, so that everyone can understand it: we are suppose to be watching, and noticing what God is doing.
 “Take ye heed, watch and pray: for ye know not when the time is.
 For the Son of man is as a man taking a far journey, who left his house, and gave authority to his servants, and to every man his work, and commanded the porter to watch.
 Watch ye therefore: for ye know not when the master of the house cometh, at even, or at midnight, or at the cock crowing, or in the morning: Lest coming suddenly he find you sleeping.
 And what I say unto you I say unto all, Watch (Mark 13:33-37).”
 “If therefore thou shalt not watch, I will come on thee as a thief, and thou shalt not know what hour I will come upon thee (Revelation 3:3).”

 As watchmen, God gave us the responsibility of warning others, including our enemies.
 Who knows if you might save a soul by your knowledge.
 When we fail to warn those who are deceived, God is judging us guilty of their murder.
 “If the people of the land take a man of their coasts, and set him for their watchman: if when he seeth the sword come upon the land, he blow the trumpet, and warn the people; then whosoever heareth the sound of the trumpet, and taketh not warning; if the sword come, and take him away, his blood shall be upon his own head.
 He heard the sound of the trumpet, and took not warning...
 But he that taketh warning shall deliver his soul (Ezekiel 33:2-5).”
 “Son of man, I have set thee a watchman unto the house of Israel; therefore thou shalt hear the word at my mouth, and warn them from me.
 When I say unto the wicked man, thou shalt surely die; if thou dost not speak to warn the wicked from his way, that wicked man shall die in his iniquity; but his blood will I require at thine hand.
 Nevertheless, if thou warn the wicked of his way, to turn from it; if he does not turn from his way, he shall die in his iniquity; but thou hast delivered thy soul (Ezekiel 33:7-9).”